 **The European Waste Electrical and Electronic Equipment Directive (WEEE) applies to a wide range of electronic and electrical products.
 WEEE encourages the collection, treatment, recycling and recovery of waste electrical and electronic equipment.
 WEEE makes producers and importers responsible for financing of the collection, treatment and recovery of WEEE.
 Reference: The Waste Electrical and Electronic Equipment (WEEE) Directive 2002/96/EC, as amended by 2003/108/EC.**

 Consumer Product Safety Improvement Act of 2008

-PSI Urethanes, Inc. certifies that we are fully in compliance with the requirements of Consumer Product Safety Improvement Act of 2008 lead free products.
+PSI Urethanes, Inc. certifies that we are fully in compliance with the requirements of the Consumer Product Safety Improvement Act of 2008 lead-free products.

 **On March 06, 2008 the US Senate approved this bill.
 The law—public law 110-314—increases the budget of the Consumer Product Safety Commission (CPSC), imposes new testing and documentation requirements, and sets new acceptable levels of several substances.
 It imposes new requirements on manufacturers of apparel, shoes, personal care products, accessories and jewelry, home furnishings, bedding, toys, electronics and video games, books, school supplies, educational materials and science kits.
 The Act also increases fines and specifies jail time for some violations.**